ilyeshadji/Assignments/README.md

 ##### 5. Environment configurations

 **NB:** Before doing this, you'll need to have installed the Apache server.
-You can find how to do so on the 5th step.
-Otherwise, you might get errors such as NullPointerException, since you won't have the right configurations for the database or for the authentication process.
+You can find how to do so on the 4th step.
+Otherwise, you might get errors such as NullPointerException, since you won't have the right configurations for the authentication process.

 -   Add the variable `SRC_PATH` to your environment files.
 This should be the path to the `src` folder of this project. e.g. `C:\Users\Ilyes\Documents\Repos\Assignments\src` or `/Users/ilyeshadji/Documents/Repos/Assignments/src`